iamgbsmith/til/postgres/determine-table-and-index-sizes.md

 # Determine Table And Index Sizes

-To determine the size of tables and indexes in Postgres running the following query:
+Determine the size of tables and indexes in Postgres by running the following query:

 ```sql
 SELECT